 While protecting children is imperative, if you've been accused of committing child abuse, it's also important to remember that you're innocent unless the prosecution can prove its case against you beyond a reasonable doubt -- a very high standard.
-Often defendants in child abuse cases have an uphill battle as challenging the testimony of a child can be a delicate process, even if the testimony isn't accurate.
 That's why if you've been charged under Colorado child abuse laws, it's important to have a criminal defense attorney experienced with child abuse cases on your team.
-Reach out to one today and you can receive an initial assessment of the facts of your case at absolutely no charge to you.
+You can receive an initial case review at absolutely no charge to you.